robhoes/elo-ladder/README.md

 _An Elo-rating based ladder competition manager_

+The ladder currently has support for two types of games: chess and backgammon, each with their own rating algorithms.

-The algorithm is as described on http://en.wikipedia.org/wiki/ELO_rating_system.
+The chess algorithm is as described on http://en.wikipedia.org/wiki/ELO_rating_system.

+The backgammon algorithm is the Elo-Kaufman algorithm, as popularised by FIBS.
+It is described at http://www.bkgm.com/faq/Ratings.html.

 ## Getting involved
 The results of the ladder are automatically published at